chocolacula/FastEncode/README.md

 # FastEncode
 Fastest encryption and hashing

-### The project is abandoned but it's still a good investigation work and set of encoding algorithms benchmarks
+### The project is abandoned but it's still a good investigation work and set of benchmarks

 Special thanks:
 For Base64 SIMD implementations